Doctor of Musical Arts: Sacred music

-A related program is the Doctor of Sacred Music (DSM), also Sacrae Musica Doctor (SMD), which tends to be awarded by seminaries or university music schools that focus on church music, choral conducting and organ performance.
-In the past, some seminaries titled the degree Doctor of Church Music (DCM).
-Only one US institution, Claremont Graduate University still offers the DCM degree, in addition to the more typical DMA.
-The vast majority of US seminaries have closed their music doctorate programs, but some still offer a Master of Arts or Master of Sacred Music degree.
-A new program offered at Perkins School of Theology is the Doctor of Pastoral Music (DPM).
-While more theology-based and housed within the Doctor of Ministry (D.Min.) program, admission to the degree requires applicants to hold a Master of Music (MMus), Master of Sacred Music (MSM), Master of Church Music (MCM), MA in church music or equivalent 48-semester-hour degree recognized by the National Association of Schools of Music.
+A related program is the doctor of sacred music (DSM), also sacrae musicae doctor (SMD), which tends to be awarded by seminaries or university music schools that focus on church music, choral conducting, and organ performance.
+In the past, some seminaries titled the degree doctor of church music (DCM).
+Liberty University offers the doctor of worship studies (DWS) and doctor of music education (DME) in church music or sacred music.
+Only one US institution, Claremont Graduate University still offers the DCM degree, in addition to the more typical DME and DMA.
+The vast majority of US seminaries have closed their music doctorate programs, but some still offer a master of arts or master of sacred music degree.
+A new program offered at Perkins School of Theology is the doctor of pastoral music (DPM).
+While more theology-based and housed within the doctor of ministry (DMin) program, admission to the degree requires applicants to hold a master of music (MMus), master of sacred music (MSM), master of church music (MCM), MA in church music or equivalent 48-semester-hour degree recognized by the National Association of Schools of Music.

 History

-The Doctor of Musical Arts (DMA), and Doctor of Music Education (DME) is widely available in combination of degrees in performance (sometimes with a specialization in instrumental or voice pedagogy and/or music literature), composition, conducting, and music education.
-Some universities awarding doctoral degrees in these areas use the title Doctor of Music (DM or DMus) or Doctor of Arts (DA) or Doctor in Musical Studies (Ph.D.) instead of DMA.
+The doctor of musical arts (DMA) and doctor of music education (DME) are widely available in combination of degrees in performance (sometimes with a specialization in instrumental or voice pedagogy and/or music literature), composition, conducting, and music education.
+Some universities awarding doctoral degrees in these areas use the title doctor of music (DM or DMus) or doctor of arts (DA) or Doctor in Musical Studies (PhD) instead of DMA.
 The DMA degree was pioneered by Howard Hanson and the National Association of Schools of Music, who approved the first DMA programs in 1952.
 Northwestern University, the University of Michigan, and the Eastman School of Music became the first to offer the DMA.
 Boston University offered its first DMA program in 1955.
 In 2005, Boston University also expanded into online music education by launching the first online doctoral degree in music, a DMA program (along with a Master of Music program) in music education.

 In 1952, after six years of deliberation, the National Association of Schools of Music (NASM) approved thirty-two schools for graduate degrees for graduate work "in one or more of the fields into which graduate music study has been divided."
 The NASM was, and still is, the only accrediting agency for music schools recognized by the American Council on Education.
 In 1952, 143 music schools had already established standards for undergraduate degrees.
 The national launch of DMA by institutions meeting criteria was 1953.